 “Especially after Parkland, I got to a place where it felt like activism and advocacy were mingling.
 Nadine said there was the right position, and it was the right timing,” he said.

 Smith added: “One of the things I love most about my job is the amazing and talented people I get to work with.
-Brandon has clarity of purpose, a fearless resolve to do what is needed and the humility to know success is always a team effort.
+Brandon has a clarity of purpose, a fearless resolve to do what is needed and the humility to know success is always a team effort.
 That powerful combination has made him a force for LGBTQ equality and in the crucial work of breaking the lethal grip of the gun lobby.”

 ‘You go through these moments’

-Wolf’s work at Equality Florida is all encompassing, but he continues to assist his nonprofit – the Dru Project.
+Wolf’s work at Equality Florida is all-encompassing, but he continues to assist his nonprofit – the Dru Project.